potatolain/nesnet/README.md

 internet.
 The photon software has an http client, and the NES controller port is used to interface with that.
 It is also a library; meant to enable other internet-enabled projects.

 You could use NESNet to build a Twitter client with some effort.
-(With some library improvements, you could even tweet from it!)
+You could potentially even send tweets from it!

 # How can I contribute?